wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/partner-sencha-mobile-services-get-started.md

 ##Overview

 This tutorial shows you how to leverage Azure Mobile Services in your Sencha Touch application.
-You will create a simple *To Do List* app using Sencha Touch that utilizes a mobile service you define through the Management Portal.
-This tutorial is intended for intermediate to advanced web application developers who have a good understanding of JavaScript and who are familiar with the Sencha Touch framework.
+You will create a simple *To Do List* app using Sencha Touch that utilizes a mobile service you define through the Azure Management Portal.
+This tutorial is intended for intermediate to advanced web site developers who have a good understanding of JavaScript and who are familiar with the Sencha Touch framework.

 If you prefer to watch a video, this clip follows the same steps as this tutorial.
 In the video, Arthur Kay  explains how to build a Sencha Touch application using an Azure Mobile Services backend.